For self-hosting, configure AI through environment variables in apps/web/.env.

 Providers

-Use one of these values for *_LLM_PROVIDER:
+Use one of these provider values before the colon in *_LLMS entries:

 | Provider | Value |